Adamant-im/AIPs/AIPS/aip-17.md

 ## Specification

-When a user wishes to react to a specific message, the client must send an ADM rich message as described in [AIP-5](https://aips.adamant.im/AIPS/aip-5) and include a new field called `reactto_id` in the message structure.
+When a user wishes to react to a specific message, the client must send the ADM rich message as described in [AIP-5](https://aips.adamant.im/AIPS/aip-5) and include a new field called `reactto_id` in the message structure.
 See the syntax below.

 ## Syntax